devenes/devops-history-app/README.md

-# Basic Flask App
+# My Flask App

 This small repo demonstrates a proper file structure for a Flask app.
-The folders named *static* and *templates* are required.
+The folders named _static_ and _templates_ are required.

 **Routes** and **static files** are handled correctly in all `src` and `href` attributes in the template files.